-Media Services offers faculty the option of delivering video clips in Blackboard via Flash Streaming Video.
-Clips can be digitized, placed onto a secure online server and linked to the professor's Blackboard course.
-Streaming video can be accessed by authorized Blackboard users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.
+Media Services offers faculty the option of delivering video clips of Library material in Learning Management Software via streaming video.
+Clips can be digitized, placed onto a secure online server and linked to the professor's LMS course.
+Streaming video can be accessed by authorized course users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.

 Media Services provides all streaming services under terms established by the Technology, Education and Copyright Harmonization Act (the TEACH Act).